clarkgrubb/home/README.rst

 Installation
 ------------

+Requires Ruby and Emacs.
 To install the dot files:

 ::